FluxML/Flux.jl/docs/src/models/overview.md

 This was a short demo of how Flux can be easily used to:
 - set up a machine learning model using the `Dense` function in Flux
-- learn the model parameters from training data by iteratively minimizing a loss function
+- learn the model parameters from training data, `x_train` and `y_train`, using gradient `Descent` to iteratively minimize the mean squared error loss function `Flux.Losses.mse`
-- make predictions by calling the model on input test data.
+- make predictions by calling the model on test input data `x_test`.
+- evaluate the model by comparing its predictions to the actual test outputs `y_test`

 Let's now drill down a bit to understand what's going on inside the individual layers of Flux.